-A good example of a brand that is utilizing Twitter’s ad platform well is MVMT watches.
+A good example of a brand that is utilising Twitter’s ad platform well is MVMT watches.
 They understood that their core market wasn’t on Facebook but on Twitter and reached out to them during a busy sales period with a targeted conversion campaign.

-As opposed to promoted tweets with links, MVMT took advantage of Twitter’s website cards (which see a 43% higher engagement rate) to maximize their traffic.
-They saw a 353% increase in sales from their Black Friday and Cyber Monday campaigns and a 189% increase in site traffic.
+As opposed to promoted tweets with links, MVMT took advantage of Twitter’s website cards (which see a 43% higher engagement rate) to maximise their traffic.
+They saw a 353% increase in sales from their Black Friday and Cyber Monday campaigns and an 189% increase in site traffic.
 The key to their success was understanding their niche audience and using the right platform and targeting method to reach them.

 Winning In The Influencer Market